MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/witadmin/witadmin-import-export-categories.md

 ---
 title: Import and export categories
 titleSuffix: TFS
-description: Import and export categories defined for a team project in Team Foundation Server ms.prod: devops ms.technology: devops-agile ms.assetid: da37f5a5-1a52-457c-b0fc-c91fee134788
+description: Import and export categories defined for a project in Team Foundation Server ms.prod: devops ms.technology: devops-agile ms.assetid: da37f5a5-1a52-457c-b0fc-c91fee134788